Spotlight at the National Careers Service

 Most of us feel good when we’ve got responsibilities and we’re completing tasks.
 Even if the job isn’t your ideal one, there could be job satisfaction from doing a good job and performing at your best.
 And most of us gain confidence from interacting with other people, whether they are colleagues, the public, clients or customers.

 If you’re not working but you feel you won’t be better off if you take a job with a certain salary, it can help to take the long view – even if you’re not financially better off initially, in many jobs you get pay rises the longer you stay in them.
 And the more experience you get, the more chance there is you can use it to get promoted.

 When you’re in a job there is often an internal training programme.
 If this includes general skills like computer skills or customer service skills, then these are easily transferable into many different jobs.
 Your employer might also fund you to do a vocational or professional qualification.

 So as we can see, there are many advantages to widening your job search or taking a stop-gap job.
 However, there may be some instances in which it might be beneficial to consider other options.
 Maybe you’ve arranged a fantastic work placement or a volunteering opportunity that is giving you excellent experience.
 You have to make the decision on which approach would help you to move you closer towards your goal.

 If you’d like help with decisions like this, or want ideas for stop-gap jobs that could help you take a step in the right direction, our careers advisers are available for you.
-There are many ways you can get in touch with them, including phone, email, webchat and face-to-face.
+You can make an appointment with one if you get in touch with our contact centre.